 Daniel had a career in banking, but after eight years he realised that it wasn't the career for him.
 He shares how he decided to put passion ahead of profession and instead study his hobby.

 I had dedicated the last eight years to a career in banking and although successful, I never really felt passionate about the work I was doing.
 It had become just a job to me.
 When I first left school, I really didn’t know what I wanted to do with my life or what I wanted to study.
 I passed time by travelling and trying different jobs; my poor mother became more and more frustrated as each year went by.

 I never really felt passionate about the work I was doing.

 While travelling, I would often make new friends and they would always tell me that my travel videos and social media posts were really interesting and that I should pursue it as career.
 For me, it was just a hobby I enjoyed but they helped me to realise I could turn this hobby into a career that I could actually get excited about.
-So I made the decision to pursue it further and started studying media and communications.
+So I made the decision to pursue it further and started studying.

 What was the most challenging aspect of studying for you?

 The most challenging part about taking on further study was definitely juggling my study with work and family commitments.
 I wasn’t in a position where I could leave my full time job in order to study and I also didn’t want to give up spending time with my friends and family.
 Studying online really helped with this as I was able to login and study at any time.
 I was worried at first that it would be difficult without the face to face contact that you get in a classroom but I found that there was so much support available both from the unit coordinators and the other students.
 I made friends with other students from all over the country that shared my interests and it was great to bounce ideas off each other in the discussion forums.